tundish/turberfield-dialogue/turberfield/dialogue/sequences/cloak/foyer.rst

     You are wearing a long cloak, which gathers around you.
 It feels furry, like velvet, although that's hard to tell by looking.
 It is so black that its folds and textures cannot be perceived.

+[CLOAK]_

     It seems to swallow all light.

 .. memory:: turberfield.dialogue.sequences.cloak.logic.Progress.described
    :subject: NARRATOR